London

 • Dishoom King’s Cross.
 I’m not sure why there is so much hype about this North Indian restaurant chain, but this specific location is truly special - a warehouse where goods and spices arrived from Bombay in the 1930s.

-• Masala Zone Piccadilly Circus - North Indian food in the breathtakingly beautiful dining room of the historic Criterion building in Piccadilly Circus.
+• Masala Zone Piccadilly Circus in Soho.
+Another North Indian restaurant chain, but this specific location is magnificent - the dining room of the historic Criterion building.

-• Chettinad Restaurant - ok South Indian food.
+• Chettinad Restaurant in Soho - South Indian.

 Italian: